notteddydev/reimagined_lamp/README.md

 - Create option to download a "lite" vcard, or customise what is downloaded.
 - Deletion logic - contacts, addresses
 - Look into related descriptors and using a custom ManyToManyDescriptor for Addresses to Contacts to make sure that Address always comes prepopulated with the 'archived' db field.
 As well as a custom object manager.
+- Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message

 ### Handy Links